G-Research/ahocorasick_rs/README.md

 ## Quickstart <a name="quickstart"></a>

-The `ahocorasick_rs` library allows you to search for multiple strings ("patterns") within a haystack.
+The `ahocorasick_rs` library allows you to search for multiple strings ("patterns") within a haystack, or alternatively search multiple bytes.
 For example, let's install the library:

 ```shell-session
 $ pip install ahocorasick-rs
 ```

+### Searching strings

-Then, we can construct a `AhoCorasick` object:
+We can construct a `AhoCorasick` object:

 ```python
 >>> import ahocorasick_rs